This is primarily a teaching dance, but will also be used for some performances.

 Use your left hand to tuck the point it is holding under the hilt of the other sword.
 There needs to be about 5cm of each sword sticking out when you have finished.

-Number one takes the completed lock and lifts it in the air vertically.
+Number one takes the completed lock and lifts it in the air vertically (hold with two hands well apart – place hands where swords cross).

 Pause for applause, for one A or B of the music.